 Water Efficiency Marketplace Challenge

 This challenge is now closed, but the page will remain to share the challenges that we have previously explored.
+Read our case study here to find out the latest on this challenge.

 Supporting our customers to reduce their water consumption at home is a core part of our water efficiency programme – if approved, our 2020-25 business plan sets out ambitious new actions to enhance our programme and build on our achievements since 2015.